-- Van As et al. (2017) have built a statistically based supraglacial-to-proglacial delay function to optimally match 5 modeled runoff with observed proglacial river discharge measurements collected in the Watson River, near Kangerlussuaq.
-Applying this delay function, the runoff delay for the entire glacial and pro-glacial system is 3.9 days for meltwater generated in the Rio Behar catchment.
-Van As et al. (2017) used a 10-hour smoothing per 100-m elevation bin to represent supra-glacial routing delays, comparable to our 11-hour travel delay calculated for the Rio Behar catchment.
-Because this purely statistical approach of Van As et al. (2017) is calibrated using time series of in situ proglacial discharge measurements - 10 rather than formulas applied to DEMs as per Zuo and Oerlemans (1996) and Lefebre et al. (2003), its close agreement with our RWF routing model lends confidence in its more physically realistic routing scheme.
-Note that the catchment areas of most IDCs are commonly smaller than one MAR cell (Yang and Smith, 2016;Smith et al., 2017).
-Therefore, for all but the largest IDCs many of the surface routing delays modeled explicitly here could plausibly be parameterized at the scale of a single RCM grid cell.
+Van As et al. (2017) built a statistically based supraglacialto-proglacial delay function to optimally match modeled runoff with observed proglacial river discharge measurements collected in the Watson River, near Kangerlussuaq.
+Applying this delay function, the runoff delay for the entire glacial and proglacial system is 3.9 days for meltwater generated in the Rio Behar catchment.
+Van As et al. (2017) used a 10 h smoothing per 100 m elevation bin to represent supraglacial routing delays, comparable to our 11h travel delay calculated for the Rio Behar catchment.
+Because this purely statistical approach of Van As et al. (2017) is calibrated using time series of in situ proglacial discharge measurements rather than formulas applied to DEMs as per Zuo and Oerlemans (1996) and Lefebre et al. (2003), its close agreement with our RWF routing model lends confidence in its more physically realistic routing scheme.
+Note that the catchment areas of most IDCs are commonly smaller than one MAR cell (Yang and Smith, 2016; Smith et al., 2017).
+Therefore, for all but the largest IDCs many of the surface routing delays modeled explicitly here could plausibly be parameterized at the scale of a single large RCM grid cell.

-15 6.2 Seasonal evolution of the supraglacial drainage network
+6.2 Seasonal evolution of the supraglacial drainage network

-Supraglacial stream/river networks undergo a dramatic seasonal evolution from low- to high- to low-drainage density within just 3-4 months (Lampkin and VanderBerg, 2014), modifying the shape of IDC terminal outlet moulin hydrographs.
-Fig. 7 suggests that the moulin hydrograph of the Rio Behar catchment will show small diurnal variations at beginning and end of a melt season and large diurnal variations during the middle of a melt season (peak melting time).
-Note that this differs from the classic signal of alpine glaciers, which tend to display a steadily intensifying diurnal cycle throughout the summer as seasonal snowlines climb to higher elevations (Elliston, 1973).
+Supraglacial stream-river networks undergo a dramatic seasonal evolution from low to high to low drainage density within just 3-4 months (Lampkin and VanderBerg, 2014; Smith et al., 2015), modifying the shape of IDC terminal outlet moulin hydrographs.
+Figure 7 suggests that the moulin hydrograph of the Rio Behar catchment will show small diurnal variations at the beginning and end of a melt season and large diurnal variations during peak melt season.
+Note that this differs from the classic signal of alpine glaciers, which tend to display a steadily intensifying diurnal cycle throughout the summer as seasonal snow lines climb to higher elevations (Elliston, 1973).
 Because this seasonal variation may significantly modulate subglacial water pressure and consequently ice flow velocities, this effect warrants further study for other IDCs and using ice dynamical models.